guido57/LoRa_APRS_Tracker/README.md

 * TTGO T-Beam V0.7 (433MHz SX1278)
 * TTGO T-Beam V1 (433MHz SX1278)
 This boards cost around 35 Euros and includes a small 0.96" display Keep in mind: you need a 433MHz version!
+* Or you can build your own.
+See below

 # Compiling and configuration